Effective Number of Constituents

 Consider a portfolio of assets, each with weight :

-As expected, an equally-weighted portfolio of 10 stocks has an effective number of 10 bets, and the diversification ratio is 100%.
+An equally weighted portfolio of 10 assets has an effective number of 10 constituents and a diversification ratio of 100%.

 Worked Example: Concentrated Portfolio

-Now consider a portfolio of assets with one dominant position: and the remaining 9 positions each have :
+Now consider a portfolio of assets with one dominant position: and the remaining nine positions at :

-Despite holding 10 positions, the portfolio's concentration is equivalent to only 3.6 equally-weighted positions.
-The diversification ratio is , revealing significant concentration risk.
+Despite holding 10 positions, the portfolio's weight concentration is equivalent to only 3.6 equally weighted holdings.

 Advantages & Limitations